The Download: Feature Articles

 - Change a password as soon as possible if you believe it may have been compromised or if you have used a publicly-shared device (kiosk, Internet cafe computer); there is a risk that your password can be captured via “keystroke logging” on public devices.

-- For information on securing a compromised or suspended NYU Google Apps account, see the NYU IT ServiceLink knowledge base.
+- For information on securing a compromised or suspended NYU Google Services account, see the NYU IT ServiceLink knowledge base.

 - Never “allow” your browser to remember your passwords.